 Damn it, Alazne retains far too many details.
 I barely recall anything of the conversation we had with Ainhoa in the aquarium.
 In my memory I only see her elegant, self-assured self standing there and looking into my eyes with a conflicted intimacy that shouldn’t have been aimed at me.

 Alazne shakes her head and gives me a look of pity.
-That feels wrong.
+It feels wrong.
 I don’t want my girlfriend, who likely needs to see me as an immovable rock, to consider me broken and weak.
 Not to mention that her fetishes demand me to be unrelenting and dominant.

 I clear my throat.